If you suffer from anxiety and want to light a marijuana joint, this post is for you.

 What Is Anxiety?

-As we mentioned above, anxiety is a general term that people use to describe a variety of different feelings.
-While you can define anxiety as a feeling of worry, nervousness, apprehension, or unease, you can also divide it into several subcategories:
+Anxiety is a general term that people use to describe a variety of different feelings.
+You can define it as a feeling of worry, nervousness, apprehension, or unease.
+You can also divide it into several subcategories:

 - General anxiety disorder (GAD)